 The smaller the volume, the more uniformly the sample will freeze.
 This is critical to minimise cell death during freezing as well as thawing if the sample was required for transfusion.

-Cryo-protectant is added to every sample regardless of the processing method, to stabilise and protect the sample while it is frozen down to -180C.
-Unfortunately, cryo-protectant is toxic to transplant recipients and in large volumes.
-However, significantly less cryo-reservant is needed for storage of a volume-reduced cord blood sample as it has the lowest number of chemicals possible.
+Cryoprotectant is added to every sample regardless of the processing method, to stabilise and protect the sample while it is frozen down to -180°C. Unfortunately, cryoprotectant is toxic to transplant recipients in large volumes.
+However, significantly less cryoprotectant is needed for storage of a volume-reduced cord blood sample due to the smaller final sample size.

 Whole blood processing

 Although whole blood is technically an alternative processing method, it is used minimally and is generally seen as outdated. is Whole blood processing means the sample is simply prepared for storage, none of the harmful waste product is removed and the sample is generally stored in one large bag.